 If you read the play Antigone by Sophocles this sparknote does not help at all.
 Cliff notes is better for Antigone by Sophocles.
 I love sparknotes and I think that it is AMAZING!
 But this note is not helpful and is terrible if you read the play by Sophocles.

-15 out of 22 people found this helpful1
+50 out of 70 people found this helpful

 Well of course this isn't helpful if you're reading the Sophocles version.
 If you bothered to look at the title, then you would have seen that this is Jean Anouilh's version of Antigone, written in France, during World War II.